Joseph Pulitzer

-Joseph Pulitzer (/ˈpʊlɪtsər/ PUUL-it-sər; (Note: The more anglicized pronunciation /ˈpjuːlɪtsər/ PEW-lit-sər is common but widely considered incorrect.
+Joseph Pulitzer (/ˈpʊlɪtsər/ PULL-it-sər; (Note: The more anglicized pronunciation /ˈpjuːlɪtsər/ PEW-lit-sər is common but widely considered incorrect.
 Michael Pulitzer, Joseph's grandson, explained in 1991, "I find the easiest way to explain the proper pronunciation is to tell people to utter the three simple English words, 'PULL-it-sir,' with the accent on the 'pull.'
 Technically, the 's' of 'sir' should be pronounced as 'z'.") born Pulitzer József, /hu/; April 10, 1847 – October 29, 1911) was a Hungarian-American politician and a newspaper publisher of the St. Louis Post-Dispatch and the New York World.
 He became a leading national figure in the U.S. Democratic Party and served one term representing New York's 9th congressional district.

 In the 1890s, the fierce competition between his World and William Randolph Hearst's New York Journal led both to develop the techniques of yellow journalism, which won over readers with sensationalism, sex, crime, and graphic horrors.
-Circulation reached a million copies a day and the journalism opened the way to mass-circulation newspapers that depended on advertising revenue, rather than on cover price or on political-party subsidies.
+Circulation reached a million copies a day, and the journalism opened the way to mass-circulation newspapers that depended on advertising revenue, rather than on cover price or on political-party subsidies.
 Such newspapers attracted readers by using multiple forms of news, gossip, entertainment, and advertising.

-Pulitzer's name is best known for the Pulitzer Prizes established in 1917 as a result of the specified endowment in his will to Columbia University.
+Pulitzer's name is best known for the Pulitzer Prizes established in 1917 pursuant to an endowment to Columbia University specified in his will.
 The university awards prizes annually to recognize and reward excellence in American journalism, photography, literature, history, poetry, music, and drama.
 Pulitzer also funded the Columbia School of Journalism with his philanthropic bequest; it opened in 1912.

 Early life

-He was born as Pulitzer József (name order by Hungarian custom) in Makó, about 200 kilometers south-east of Budapest, the son of Elize (Berger) and Fülöp Pulitzer (born Politzer).
+Born in 1847 as Pulitzer József (name order by Hungarian custom) in Makó, about 200 kilometers south-east of Budapest, he was the son of Elize (Berger) and Fülöp Pulitzer (born Politzer).
 The Pulitzers were among several Jewish families living in the area and had established a reputation as merchants and shopkeepers.
 Joseph's father was a respected businessman, regarded as the second of the "foremost merchants" of Makó.
 Their ancestors emigrated from Police (Pullitz) in Moravia to Hungary at the end of the 18th century.

 In 1853, Fülöp Pulitzer was rich enough to retire.
 He moved his family to Pest, where he had the children educated by private tutors, and taught French and German.
 In 1858, after Fülöp's death, his business went bankrupt, and the family became impoverished.
 Joseph attempted to enlist in various European armies for work before emigrating to the United States.